mrshu/GPIOlib/README.md

 GPIO Library
 ============

-Small library for reading from GPIO pins which are located on the expansion bus on [BeagleBoard](http://beagleboard.org)
+Small library for reading from GPIO pins and writing to GPIO pins which are located on the expansion bus on [BeagleBoard](http://beagleboard.org)

 Example of usage
 ----------------

-For example of usage see `example.c` file.
+For example reading of usage see `example_read.c` file and for write see `example_write.c`